Battle of the Ancre: British preparations

 To be ready for the big attack intended for 12 October, Gough began to concentrate more troops in the area north of the Ancre.
 In early October the north bank was held by the 39th Division of V Corps up to the boundary with the Third Army at Hébuterne.
 On 1 October, the 2nd Division was moved in on the left of the 39th Division to hold the ground from Redan Ridge to the army boundary.
-On 4 October the XIII Corps headquarters was brought out of reserve, to control 1500 yd of the front line up to the junction with the Third Army and the 2nd Division was relieved on the left by the 51st Division.
-The 39th Division was transferred to the command of II Corps on 2 October and then took over the area south of the Ancre on 5 October, by extending its right boundary to relieve the 18th Division at Thiepval.
-By 7 October XIII Corps had the 51st and 19th Divisions in line and on 8 October, V Corps relieved the 2nd Division with the 3rd and 63rd divisions.
-Gough issued instructions for the attack on the north bank from 4 to 12 October and arranged for the 1st and 3rd Cavalry divisions to move close to the front line.
-The artillery of V Corps and XIII Corps steadily bombarded the German defences on the south bank where II Corps operations against Staufen Riegel (Regina Trench to the Canadians at the east end and Stuff Trench to the British at the western end, north of Thiepval) and conducted a simulated offensive with artillery bombardments, wire-cutting and smoke screens.
+On 4 October the XIII Corps headquarters was brought out of reserve, to control 1500 yd of the front line up to the junction with the Third Army and the 2nd Division was relieved on the left by the 51st (Highland) Division.
+The 39th Division was transferred to the command of II Corps on 2 October and then took over the area south of the Ancre on 5 October, by extending its right boundary to relieve the 18th (Eastern) Division at Thiepval.
+By 7 October XIII Corps had the 51st (Highland) Division and the 19th (Western) Division in line and on 8 October, V Corps relieved the 2nd Division with the 3rd Division and 63rd (Royal Naval) Division.
+Gough issued instructions for the attack on the north bank from 4 to 12 October and arranged for the 1st Cavalry Division and the 3rd Cavalry Division to move close to the front line.
+The V Corps and XIII Corps artillery steadily bombarded the German defences on the south bank, where II Corps operations against Staufen Riegel (Regina Trench to the Canadians at the east end and Stuff Trench to the British at the western end, north of Thiepval) continued and conducted a simulated offensive with artillery bombardments, wire-cutting and smoke screens.